Quiz Marketing: How It Works and How It Helps to Get More Leads

 By defining your goals upfront, you’ll create a quiz that actually drives meaningful results.

-Step 2: Set Up the Start Page or Marquiz Pages
+Step 2: Set Up the Start Page

 Once you’re in the Marquiz editor, you can create, configure, and preview your quizzes.
 To sign up, you can register with your email or use the quick sign-in option via Google.